VectorBarks/smart-climate/docs/installation.md

 ### Initial Configuration

-See the [Configuration Guide](configuration.md) for detailed setup instructions.
+The UI configuration wizard provides access to all settings during initial setup.
+See the [Configuration Guide](configuration.md) for detailed explanations of each setting.

 ### Enable Debug Logging (Optional)